2.2.7 Jobseeker payment & youth allowance verification

-The following table lists the verification required for the payments/benefits in the NSA and YA grouping.
+The following table lists the verification required for the payments/benefits in the JSP and YA grouping.
 If more detail is required about specific verification, the second column indicates where you will find this.

 |Proof of identity||2.2.1 Verifying Identity|